neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 --------------------

 A pointcut expression always consists of two parts: The poincut designator and its parameter(s).
-The following designators are supported by FLOW3:
+The following designators are supported by TYPO3 Flow:

 method()
 ^^^^^^^^